potatoeggy/eifueo/docs/mhf4u7.md

 Points of inflection on the original function become maximum/minimum points on the derivative graph.

-The derivative of a linear equation is always constant.
+The derivative of a linear equation is always constant, and the derivative of a constant value is $0$..

 ## Resources